MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 ## Step 3: Develop and train the model

 You explored the dataset, added unique IDs to users and items, and plotted top items.
-Next, train an ALS recommender to give users personalized recommendations.
+Next, train an ALS model to give users personalized recommendations.

 ### Define the model